berry-cs/big-data-cse/tutorials/welcome01.md

 * Using (i.e. calling) methods
 * `import`ing a library
 * Using `System.out.println` to print text to the console
-* (Optional) Using a Scanner to read from the keyboard

 ### Downloading and Installing *Sinbad*